UrbanOS-Examples/monitoring/README.md

 To add a new provisioned datasource to grafana, add it to the datasources configmap.
 [templates/grafana-configmap-datasource.yaml](templates/grafana-configmap-datasource.yaml)

+### Delete Persistent Volume script

+This script will wipe out the persistent volumes and stateful sets in monitoring, in case such a thing is necessary (eg the drives are full).
+It is commented out for safety.
+Please ensure that your kubeconfig is pointed to your desired environment before uncommenting and running the script.
+Details on how to do that are found in the team-configs repo.

 ### A note on the Cloudwatch Datasource

 Currently, the cloudwatch datasource for grafana is set to use a credentials file as authentication, but we don't give it a credential file.
 Instead, the permissions set on the eks worker allow grafana to talk to cloudwatch.